Ki Teitzei: Seventh reading—Deuteronomy 24:14–25:19

-In the continuation of the reading, Moses forbade the Israelites to subvert the rights of the proselyte or the orphan, and forbade the Israelites to take a widow's garment in pawn, remembering that they were slaves in Egypt and that God redeemed them.
+In the continuation of the reading, Moses forbade the Israelites from subverting the rights of proselytes or orphans, and from taking a widow's garment in pawn, recalling that they were slaves in Egypt and that God redeemed them.
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that when Israelites reaped the harvest in their fields and overlooked a sheaf, they were not to turn back to get it, but were to leave it to the proselyte, the orphan, and the widow.
+Next, Moses instructed that when Israelites reaped their harvest and overlooked a sheaf, they should not go back to get it but leave it for the proselyte, the orphan, and the widow.
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that when Israelites beat down the fruit of their olive trees or gathered the grapes of their vineyards, they were not to go over them again, but were leave what remained for the proselyte, the orphan, and the widow, remembering that they were slaves in Egypt.
-A closed portion ends here with the end of the chapter.
+Moses stated that when Israelites beat down the fruit of their olive trees or gathered grapes from their vineyards, they should not gather again, but leave what remains for the proselyte, the orphan, and the widow, remembering that they had once been slaves in Egypt.
+This concludes with the end of the chapter.

-As the reading continues in chapter 25, Moses instructed that when one was to be flogged, the judge was to have the guilty one lie down and be whipped in his presence, as warranted but with no more than 40 lashes, so that the guilty one would not be degraded.
-Israelites were forbidden to muzzle an ox while it was threshing.
+As the reading proceeds into chapter 25, Moses instructed that when someone was to be flogged, the local judge was to have the guilty person lie down and be whipped in his presence, as needed, but with no more than 40 lashes, so that the guilty person would not be humiliated.
+Israelites were prohibited from muzzling an ox while it was threshing.
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that when brothers dwelt together and one of them died leaving no son, the surviving brother was to marry the wife of the deceased and perform the levir's duty, and the first son that she bore was to be accounted to the dead brother, that his name might survive.
-But if the surviving brother did not want to marry his brother's widow, then the widow was to appear before the elders at the town gate and declare that the brother refused to perform the levir's duty, the elders were to talk to him, and if he insisted, the widow was to go up to him before the elders, pull the sandal off his foot, spit in his face, and declare: "Thus shall be done to the man who will not build up his brother's house!"
-They would then call him "the family of the unsandaled one."
+Continuing, Moses instructed that when siblings lived together, and one of them died without leaving a son, the surviving brother was to marry the widow as his yavam (יָבָם, lit. 'levir').
+The first son she bore was to be considered the deceased brother’s, so his name could carry on.
+If the surviving brother chose not to marry his brother's widow, he and his sister-in-law were to perform ḥalitzah (חֲלִיצָה).
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that if two men fought with each other, and to save her husband the wife of one seized the other man's genitals, then her hand was to be cut off.
+Next, Moses instructed that if two men fought and, to save her husband, a woman seized another man's genitals, her hand was to be cut off.
 A closed portion ends here.

-In the continuation of the reading, Moses forbade Israelites to have alternate weights or measures, larger and smaller, and required them to have completely honest weights and measures.
-The long first open portion ends here.
+Continuing, Moses forbade the use of dishonest weights and measures, both larger and smaller, insisting that they be honest and accurate.
+The lengthy first open portion concludes here.